duckietown-ethz/proj-lfivop-ml/googlecoral-duckiebot/README.md

-# Object Detection Inference on a Duckiebot with Google Coral
+# Object Detection Inference on a Duckiebot with Google Coral USB Accelerator

 This respository details the steps on running object detection inference on a Duckiebot with Google Coral USB accelerator.
 Google Coral only works with Python3, while 2019 class of ETHZ Duckietown uses ROS, which is only compatible with Python2.
 Therefore, a workaround is applied, as described on the schematic below.